BlockProgram/official/_posts/2020-01-05-Technology-Oriented.md

 <div class="last-sentence-post">
   <p>
-    You know have a better idea of why I'm pursuing the programming life.
+    You now have a better idea of why I'm pursuing the programming life.
     My other blog posts cover <a href="/category/longevity" target="-_blank" rel="noopener">Longevity</a>
     and <a href="/category/productivity" target="-_blank" rel="noopener">Productivity</a> if you're interested.
   </p>